aldo-gutierrez/bitmasksorter/README.md

 - Create a object sorter algorithm ease to use and that sort for multiple columns
 - Create a code generator because most Float, Double, etc sorters share the same code but for performance reasons and java limitations the Generic implementation is slower

-## DREAMS
+### DREAMS

-- Test Sorters that use one half, one third, or sqrt() of memory and still stable
+[X] Test Sorters that use one half, one third, or sqrt() of memory and still stable Done (In JavaScript project)
-- Stable sorter with no additional memory
+[X] Stable sorter with no additional memory
+  Done (In JavaScript project)

+A Quick Bit sorter that uses no memory or some specified init pool memory has been implemented in the JavaScript version, it stills needs optimization for small sizes and ranges

 ## Algorithms Testing